Richard Mubaiwa Biography, Education, Career -Pindula

 |Zimbabwe Investment Authority

-Richard Mubaiwa is the chief executive officer of the Zimbabwe Investment Authority.
+Richard Mubaiwa was a Zimbabwean business executive and former chief executive officer of the Zimbabwe Investment Authority.

 Background